-1 semester hour (1 class hour/1 laboratory hour)
+1 semester hour (1 class hour/1 laboratory hour) Offered: Fall semester

 The principles of radiation and its uses in patient diagnostics are presented as well as the technical skills needed to perform radiological procedures.
 Alternative imaging techniques are also included.
 The dog and cat are primarily used in the laboratory.
-Corequisite: VET 230, VET 230L AND VET 240 (all must be taken concurrently).
-Prerequisites: VET 151 AND VET151L AND VET 201 AND VET 202 AND VET 280, all with a 'C' or higher.
+Prerequisites: VET 151 AND VET 151L AND VET 201 AND VET 202 AND VET 280, all with a 'C' or higher.